JayBizzle/mysqldumper/README.md

 Create MySQL dumps and upload to Dropbox or remote FTP server.

 ## Installation
 Get the latest version of `mysqldumper.phar`.
-Use cURL to grapb it directly on your server, or download the latest binary from [Releases](https://github.com/JayBizzle/mysqldumper/releases).
+Use cURL to grab it directly on your server, or download the latest binary from [Releases](https://github.com/JayBizzle/mysqldumper/releases).
 ```sh
 curl -OL https://github.com/JayBizzle/mysqldumper/releases/download/1.0.2/mysqldumper.phar
 ```